RedBlueSapper/Applied-Data-Science-Capstone/README.md

     - success (green)
     - failure (red)

-*This allows easily viewing sites with high landing success rates.*
+*This allows for easy viewing of sites' landing success rates.*

   - Lines and distances between launch site CCAFS SLC-40 and
     - nearest city